marcob/Singularity/Docs/getting-started/basic-examples.md

 ### Limitations

 - Since this container is bound to the ports 8080 and 8081 on the host machine you can't scale it up to more than one per machine.
+Depending on your setup, you may already see port in use errors when starting the app, as those ports are commonly used by other processes.
 - Since Singularity isn't allocating the ports and we have not specified a port to use for checks you can't use the health check. (*See [choosing ports](../features/custom-ports.md) for info on selecting specific ports*)